open-telemetry/opentelemetry-specification/specification/trace/api.md

 When creating a new `Span`, the `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
-The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless one of the following is true:
+The `Tracer` SHOULD create each new `Span` as a child of the active `Span` unless one of the following is true:
 - an explicit parent is provided,
 - the option to create a span without a parent is selected,